-Cider Vinegar: A Cure for White Muscle Disease
+Cider Vinegar: A Cure for White Muscle Disease | Sheep Magazine

 I’ve read that cider vinegar used in the ewes’ drinking water can increase the chances of having more ewe lambs born.
 We had a 70 percent ram crop this past year, so it will be interesting to see if that ratio changes now that we are incorporating cider vinegar into our flock health management!
 You can try this homemade apple cider vinegar recipe on your homestead.

 A search of the internet for “cider vinegar” led to hundreds of websites extolling the health benefits of cider vinegar in humans.
 I remember my grandmother always had cider vinegar and oil at the table to use on her salads and greens.
 You can even get cider vinegar tablets now if you don’t want to use the vinegar itself!
-A friend said she puts one tablespoon of cider vinegar with one tablespoon of honey in an 8 ounce glass of water and drinks that once a day to stay healthy-and she’s never sick!
+A friend said she puts one tablespoon of cider vinegar with one tablespoon of honey in an 8-ounce glass of water and drinks that once a day to stay healthy, and she’s never sick!
 My father has been fighting cancer for four years and had developed severe anemia this past summer due to the chemotherapy he was undergoing.
 At my suggestion, my mother started having him drink vinegar four times a day in water (sweetened with honey).
 She had been having to give him shots for the anemia and they have now been able to stop the shots, as his red blood cell count is now in the normal range.
 He no longer has to nap in the afternoon, and he’s keeping busy from morning until evening with his various hobbies and activities.

 Mr. Martin’s Original Speech

 Following is the original speech presented by Mr. Rupert Martin to the International Congress of Black and Coloured Sheep Breeders in the late 1980s.
-Unfortunately Mr. Martin has passed away, but I was able to contact Mrs. Martin through Redwood Cellars and she granted me permission to reprint excerpts of his original speech here:
+Unfortunately, Mr. Martin has passed away, but I was able to contact Mrs. Martin through Redwood Cellars and she granted me permission to reprint excerpts of his original speech here:

 “My wife Grace and I have been livestock farming for more than 50 years.
 We run 1000 natural coloured sheep, 1000 white Romneys and 30 head of cattle at our Redwood Valley farm near Nelson.
 We market all our coloured wool, skins and yarns from our farm.
-All the products from our coloured sheep are sold direct to the consumer-even the meat.
+All the products from our coloured sheep are sold directly to the consumer, even the meat.

 Cider Vinegar

-I was the manager of the company farm in Nelson which took 5,000 acres (2,020 hectares) of waste and scrub land to pasture.
+I was the manager of the company farm in Nelson which took 5,000 acres (2,020 hectares) of waste and scrubland to pasture.
 We went from no stock to running 6,000 ewes and replacements, which gave us a flock of 12,000 head to shear.
 We also farmed 2,000 cattle.

-With such large stock numbers we had stock health problems, often in a big way, which were difficult to get on top of.
+With such large stock numbers, we had stock health problems, often in a big way, which were difficult to get on top of.
 The main problem was grass staggers (U.S.: grass tetany; hypomagnesemia).

 I knew cider vinegar was used on horses, but no-one would tell me why.
 So in desperation one day when I had two young lambs dehydrated and down with grass staggers, I decided to try the cider vinegar on them.

-When I told the makers of the vinegar what I had in mind they said to be careful, and to dilute the vinegar a bit.
+When I told the makers of the vinegar what I had in mind they said to be careful and to dilute the vinegar a bit.
 I gave the lambs a cupful each and the next day they were up and grazing.
 So I gave them a bit more for luck.

-That was in the February.
+That was in February.
 Our summer was very hot and we had drought conditions.
 Much to our surprise in May these two lambs were in better condition than the rest, except that they had a break in their wool.

 This led us to do some trial work.
-In our first trial we drenched the sheep once a month from weaning in November to shearing the following October.
+In our first trial, we drenched the sheep once a month from weaning in November to shearing the following October.

-We had four groups, and kept the wool of each group separate.
+We had four groups and kept the wool of each group separate.
 The wool was all sold by auction, and the wool from the sheep drenched with cider vinegar made NZ$1.43 a head more than the rest.
 We were getting quite excited with our find but no one would believe us.
 Still, we carried on using more and more of the vinegar.

 At this time I was lambing 2,600 two-tooth ewes and I believed they were deficient in iodine.
 I mixed minerals in with the cider vinegar and drenched just before lambing.
 During lambing in previous years I was going around the sheep three or four times a day, and assisting up to 14 ewes per round.

 The very first time after we had used the minerals mixed in with the cider vinegar we reduced our problems at lambing down to assisting only two ewes per day.
 The lamb death rate at birth was reduced by a massive 80 percent.
 Well this was good news for us, and for the next 15 years we drenched our sheep three weeks before the rams went out, and then six weeks before lambing.
-We drenched the ewes again at three weeks before lambing, and found the results were very good.
+We drenched the ewes again three weeks before lambing and found the results were very good.

 I was asked to speak at the local branch meeting of the Black and Coloured Sheep Breeders Association on stock health.
-I joined the association, and felt I had something to offer.
+I joined the association and felt I had something to offer.

 Cider Vinegar Affects Wool Growth